BiaWei/ahr999_api_server/README.md

 $$\frac{\text{spot price}}{\text{200days geometric price}} \times \frac{\text{spot price}}{\text{predicted price}}$$

 Where spot_price is the spot price, 200days_geometric_price is the average fixed investment cost (geometric mean) in the past 200 days, and predicted_price is the index prediction valuation;
-The predicted_price is a linear regression fit of the coin age (number of days) and the logarithm of the past price log(historical_price), and then calculated based on the coin age of the day.
+The predicted_price is a linear regression fit of the coin age (number of days from 2009/1/3) and the logarithm of the past price log(historical_price), and then calculated based on the coin age of the day.

 When the ahr999 indicator is less than 0.45, it is the bottom-hunting range, which has appeared in 2022/6, 2022/9, 2022/11, and 2023/9.
 When the ahr999 indicator is greater than 0.45 and less than 1.2, it is the fixed investment range;